 Your counsellor will work with you to tailor a treatment plan unique to you, using evidence-based methods to help you learn, heal and grow.

-Specializes in Dialectical Behavioural Therapy (DBT)
+Specializes in Dialectical Behavioural Therapy (DBT).

-Jenny is the founder and owner of Validity Counselling.
+Jenny is founder and owner of Validity Counselling.
 Prior to creating Validity, Jenny worked for 12 years as a counsellor at Walmsley Counselling Services.